JankyCS/story-generator-nlp/README.md

 # Writing Buddy

-WRITING BUDDY is a proof of concept/prototype, AI writing assistant, to help provide direction and overcome writing blocks.
+WRITING BUDDY is an AI powered collaborative writing tool, served as a Discord Bot, and as a React App.
+DEMO VIDEO AND LINK TO ADD THE BOT TO YOUR SERVER SOON.

 ## How It Works/Tech Stack